 I haven't tried it, but I think plain greek yogurt would make a great substitute if you tolerate dairy!

-You could also try coconut cream, and thin it out with a bit of coconut milk if needed.
+You could also try coconut cream, and thin it out with a bit of almond milk if needed.
 I use this brand of coconut cream.

 Whatever you top with it, this creamy cilantro lime dressing is the star of the show!